Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Events/Rewriting.md

 - Locations:
 	- [[Mount Cosmalia]] and particularly [[Celestia]] are where the celebrations are most intense
 - Celebrations/Impacts:
+	- The start of the Rewriting is [[Astarte]] brushing aside the stars in the sky and then drawing in constellations star by star over the next week
 	- a week long festival for the starborn
 ## Threads
 -